Bastille

 Approach

 The approach starts the same as for The Tooth, up the Snow Lake Trail, above Source Lake, and into the bolder-strewn Great Scott Basin.
 Ascend the saddle at the top of the basin.
 From there descend south 100-200 vertical feet until reaching a faint path across a narrow rocky area, and then ascend on a somewhat treacherous side-hill through the trees to the base of the climbs.
-We both took slips on the pine needles and unnervingly long slides.
+Slips on the pine needles can lead to unnervingly long slides.

 Climbing Routes